There are now 2 possible online modes for units:

 - Level 3 elective

-- Indicative assessments in this unit are as follows: (1) critique; (2) examination; and (3) essay.
+Indicative assessments in this unit are as follows: (1) critique; (2) in class test; and (3) essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)